colouring-cities/colouring-core/etl/README.md

 This should have created a csv in the `/etl` dir called `'gla-epc-subset.csv'`.

-Create a new table for the EPC data and load the csv data into it.
+Create a new table for the EPC data and load the csv data into it (if you didn't already, don't forget to change the permissions so this file can be run `chmod +x *.sh`)

 ```
 ./load_epc.sh